cap-js-community/sap-afc-sdk/README.md

 module.exports = CustomPeriodicSchedulingJobSync;
 ```

+A stub implementation for the periodic job sync can be generated via command:

+- Terminal: `afc add stub`

 Details on how to implement periodic event via Event Queue can be found in
 [Event-Queue documentation on Periodic Events](https://cap-js-community.github.io/event-queue/configure-event/#periodic-events).